-Meet with your Faculty Adviser: After you receive your notification from the Graduate School of your conditional admission into the program, the Department of Educational Psychology and Special Services Department will email you the name and contact information of your faculty adviser.
-It is your responsibility to contact your faculty adviser as soon as possible to schedule an appointment.
-Be sure to print and take your Graduate School admission letter to the appointment.
+Meet with your Faculty Advisor: After you receive your notification from the Graduate School and the Department of your conditional admission into the program, the Department will email you the name and contact information of your Faculty Advisor along with other informational documents.
+It is your responsibility to contact your Faculty Advisor as soon as possible to schedule an appointment for program advising purposes.

 During your initial meeting, your Faculty Advisor will review and explain the areas of specialization with you and will develop your Preliminary Program of Study (PPS).
 Also at this time, you will sign a Conditional Acceptance Agreement and a copy of your Preliminary Program of Study (PPS) that will outline the program requirements for your specialization.